Pete-beep/technical-theatre-course/modules/07-producer-role.md

-# The Role of the Producer
+# Module 07: The Role of the Producer

 ## 🎯 Learning Objectives
 By the end of this module, students will be able to: